acornejo/kilobot-labs/README.md

 * **Code:** [test-listener-mod.c](https://github.com/acornejo/kilobot-labs/blob/master/test-listener-mod.c)

 We will now create a single robot with the following behavior:
-The robot will always broadcast its own ID and always be listening for messages from other robots.
+The robot will always broadcast a message and listen for messages from other robots.
 If the robot does not hear any neighboring robots, then it will turn off its motors and stand still.
 However if it hears another robot nearby, it will move randomly.